lienmly/AlgorithmsChallenge/README.md

 # Algorithm Problems
-This repository contains solutions to C++ practices, as well as solutions to challenges from various coding websites including leetcode, hackerrank, firecode, etc.
+This repository contains solutions to C++ practices, as well as solutions to challenges from various coding websites including leetcode, hackerrank, firecode, gameinstitute, etc.
 Please feel free to take a look.

 I am currently experimenting with [Google Test](https://github.com/google/googletest).